royweiss1/GPT_Keylogger/README.md

 ```

 ### Playground ###
 This module is the simplest module.
 Use it to try out the framework.
-It can recive two kinds of input:
+It can receive two kinds of input:
 1. A sequence of **token** lengths
 2. A sequence of **packet** lengths
 The difference is that packet lengths are taken straight up from the pcap file.
 They are incremental, meaning the response is beeing build up over the stream of packets.
 For example, the packets may contain: